Flowers but no squash?

 Posted on August 19th, 2009 by Phuong

-So your vegetable plants are growing luscious and green and are producing a fair amount of flowers, but for somesquash reason you’re not getting fruit set.
+So your vegetable plants are growing luscious and green and are producing a fair amount of flowers, but for some reason you’re not getting fruit set.
 No pumpkins, squash, ears of corn or tomatoes.
 What’s going on?
 A key problem is pollination.
 Your plant either hasn’t been pollinated at all, or has been insufficiently pollinated.

 Cucumbers, melons and squash have both male and female blossoms on the same plant (with the exception of some varieties).
 The female blossom must be pollinated by the male ones in order for fruit to set; only the female blossoms produce fruit.
 The first blossoms you’ll see are male (they have thin straight stems), to be followed by the female (usually further out on the vine, larger and have an undeveloped fruit at their base — it looks like a little bulbous thing).
 These plants rely on bees to pollinate.
 Bees do such important work in our vegetable gardens, so try to avoid insecticides where possible and plant flowers throughout to invite them into your garden.
 (See our earlier post on bee-friendly gardens).